Free Settler or Felon

 Passengers

-Colonel James Thomas Morisset, together with his wife and family arrived as passengers on the Harmony.
+Colonel James Thomas Morisset, together with his wife and family arrived as passengers.
 It was intended that he take up an appointment as Commandant at Norfolk Island, although this did not happen for some time.

 Convict Assignment